liminaclus/cubes/README.md

    npm run dev
    ```
 5. Copy the link shown in the terminal, and paste it in your browser, and hit enter.
    You will be able to see the demonstration.
-You can interact with it using you mouse or trackpad.
+You can interact with it using your mouse or trackpad.

 ![screenshot](screenshot1.png)